opiy-org/asterisk-ari-php/README.md

 `composer require ng-voice/asterisk-ari-client`

 While installing, you might run into composer errors concerning missing php extensions.
-There are several ways to install them, depending on your operating system (e.g. `apt install php7.3-http`).
+There are several ways to install them, depending on your operating system (e.g. `apt install php7.3-mbstring`).

+Especially e.g. the http extension (pecl_http) is tricky.
+Don't forget to install php-dev first and then install and enable the http extension via pecl.

 ##### Asterisk
 You will have to start an Asterisk instance and configure it in order to use ARI.